itsRynsRoblox/ryns-anime-adventures/README.md

-# Anime Adventures Assassin Contract Macro
+# Ryn's Anime Adventures Macro

 A quality-of-life rewrite of the **Anime Adventures Macro** originally developed by [Taxi Macro](https://discord.gg/taximacro).
 This version adds community-requested features and additional improvements to enhance usability and functionality.

-This macro is specifically designed for the **Assassin Contracts** in Anime Adventures.
+This macro is specifically designed for Anime Adventures.

 ## Features